lephare-photoz/lephare/docs/getting_started.rst

 Developer Guide
 ===============
+The developer install is required for editing the code but can also be useful on systems that do not have PyPI binaries and for systems that are not well tested.
 Before installing any dependencies or writing code, it's a great idea to create a virtual environment.
 LINCC-Frameworks engineers primarily use conda to manage virtual environments.
 If you have conda installed locally, you can run the following